2C-CN

+2C-CN, also known as 4-cyano-2,5-dimethoxyphenethylamine, is a serotonin receptor modulator and possible serotonergic psychedelic of the phenethylamine and 2C families.

+Use and effects

-2C-CN, also known as 4-cyano-2,5-dimethoxyphenethylamine, is a chemical compound of the phenethylamine and 2C families.
-It was not known to have been tested in humans and it is unknown whether it produces psychedelic effects.
-According to Daniel Trachsel however, 2C-CN was inactive at an oral dose of 10 mg, whereas an oral dose of 22 mg possibly produced threshold effects.
+2C-CN was previously not known to have been tested in humans and it was unknown whether it produces psychedelic effects.
+According to Daniel Trachsel however, 2C-CN was inactive at a dose of 10 mg orally, whereas a dose of 22 mg orally possibly produced threshold effects.

+Pharmacology

+Pharmacodynamics

+2C-CN is a serotonin 5-HT_{2} receptor partial to full agonist, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
+Its EC_{50} (E_{max}) values were 78–503 nM (73–91%) at the serotonin 5-HT_{2A} receptor, 650 nM (82%) at the serotonin 5-HT_{2B} receptor, and 140 nM (101%) at the serotonin 5-HT_{2C} receptor.
+The drug was 10-fold or more less potent as a serotonin 5-HT_{2A} receptor agonist than other notable 2C psychedelics including 2C-B, 2C-D, 2C-T, 2C-P, and 2C-T-7.

+Chemistry

+Synthesis

+The chemical synthesis of 2C-CN has been described.

+Derivatives

-The drug is the 2C parent compound of potent serotonin 5-HT_{2A} receptor agonists of the 25-NB family including 25CN-NBOH, 25CN-NBOMe, 25CN-NBF, and 25CN-NBMD, among others.
+2C-CN is the 2C parent compound of potent serotonin 5-HT_{2A} receptor agonists of the 25-NB family including 25CN-NBOH, 25CN-NBOMe, 25CN-NBF, and 25CN-NBMD, among others.
 25CN-NBOH is notable in being one of the most selective serotonin 5-HT_{2A} receptor agonists known.
 In addition, 25-NB derivatives of 2C-CN are known that act as β-arrestin-biased serotonin 5-HT_{2A} receptor agonists.

+History

 2C-CN was first described in the scientific literature by 1984.
 It was briefly mentioned by Alexander Shulgin in his books PiHKAL (Phenethylamines I Have Known and Loved) (1991) and The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds (2011).
+Daniel Trachsel described 2C-CN's preliminary properties and effects in humans in 2013.
+The drug's pharmacology was elucidated in the mid-2020s.